Filialleiden » Filial affliction brewing at 0650 hours

 She had fiery red hair tied up in a ponytail and wore a white-polka-dotted blue dress.
 A white bandana was wrapped around her head.
 And.
 She was missing an arm.

 But Ludwig didn’t stare.
-Because he didn’t like it when people stared.
+Because he didn’t like it when people stared at him.

 “You look kind of familiar…” She peered at him.
 “Have we seen each other before?”